 ii.
 Bag Gloves

-This is so because these bag gloves are for training you to feel the punches and impacts.
-Bag gloves make them understand how to punch, harder or weaker, and how much follow through to give on a punch.
+This is so because these bag gloves are for training where you to feel the punches and impacts.
+These gloves make you understand how to punch, harder or weaker, and how much follow-through to give on a punch.

 iii.
 Sparring Gloves

 Sparring gloves, like boxing gloves and training gloves, have extra paddings.

 The padding protects your hand, knuckles, and, most importantly, your training partner, sparring partners, or coach.
 Because of the padding, the gloves for sparring are the heavier gloves, among others.

 Competition gloves are the real thing when it comes to boxing.
 They feature less padding on the knuckles, and so the opponent (and you) can feel each and every punch.

 Competition gloves are generally divided into two categories, amateur and professional.
 These are typically done by weight category that we will see in our Weight guide.